joel-s/joel-qs/README.md

 ## To do

-A few things are left to do.
-This may not be a comprehensive list.
+Some things are left to do.
+This is not a comprehensive list.

 - Implement automated tests
 - Improve error reporting when file for upload contains an invalid line
 - Improve appearance of bottom button bar when there are many pages
+- Support multiple lists
+- Support multiple users, each with username/password and multiple lists
 - May try changing "Search" button to a "Filter" check box?
 - Look into security improvements (possibly a thorny issue)